 Cost for Tech Training

-VGM Education is authorized by IACET to offer CEUs for this program.
-Class size is limited to ensure one-on-one intensive training.
+VGM Education is authorized by IACET to offer 1.5 – 1.6 CEUs for this program.
+For the specific amount, click on the location you would like to attend.

 How Do You Know Which Tech Training Track To Take?

-Beginner Track - Best suited for techs with less than one year of experience
+Beginner/Intermediate Tracks - Best suited for techs with less than three years of experience

-- CRT manual equipment: Aspects of proper set up and adjustments to CRT rigid frame wheelchairs
+- CRT manual equipment set up and adjustments

-Advanced Track - Best suited for experienced techs and prospective ATPs
+Advanced Track - Best suited for techs with 3+ years of experience and prospective ATPs